Skip to content

 Stage 3 Ovarian Cancer

-Stage 3 ovarian cancer means that the cancer is found in one or both ovaries and has spread outside the pelvis to other parts of the abdomen and/or nearby lymph nodes.
-It is also considered Stage 3 ovarian cancer when it has spread to the surface of the liver.
+Stage 3 ovarian cancer indicates that the cancer is in one or both ovaries and has spread outside the pelvis to the abdomen, nearby lymph nodes, or the surface of the liver.

 • Stage 3A1: Cancer involves the ovaries, fallopian tubes, or may be primary peritoneal cancer that involves pelvic or para-aortic lymph nodes without spread to other sites in the abdomen or pelvis.